OUR POSITION

 The matter of confession

-At the heart of the case are the refusal of concelebration with the OCU, public stances against communion with Roman Catholicism, and opposition to mandatory sex education.
+At the heart of the case stand the refusal to accept the Council of Crete, the refusal to accept the "autocephaly" of the Ukrainian Church, and the public position against ecclesiastical communion (joint prayer) with Roman Catholicism.
 All positions rest on theological and canonical foundations.

 Appeal and the Phanar

-The Synod of the Ecumenical Patriarchate, while acknowledging procedural irregularities, upheld the deposition "for the sake of ecclesiastical peace" on 17 October 2025.
-Many canonists consider this decision erroneous: the peace of the Church is not achieved by the sacrifice of canonical order.
+The Synod of the Ecumenical Patriarchate, while acknowledging serious procedural irregularities, upheld the deposition "for the sake of ecclesiastical peace" on 17 October 2025.
+Many canonists consider the decision erroneous: the peace of the Church is not achieved through the offence and violation of canonical order.

-Full canonical analysis by professors of canon law is in preparation.
-This is a preliminary presentation of the three key issues.
+A full canonical analysis by clerics and theologians specialised in Canon Law is in preparation.
+What follows is a preliminary presentation of three central issues.